 In the event of admissions being oversubscribed priority will be given to:

-- All relevant looked after children – means a child who is looked after by a local authority in accordance with section 22 of the Children Act 1989(a) at the time an application for admission to a school is made, and who the local authority has confirmed will still be looked after at the time when he/she is admitted to the school.
+2. All relevant looked after children – means a child who is looked after by a local authority in accordance with section 22 of the Children Act 1989(a) at the time an application for admission to a school is made, and who the local authority has confirmed will still be looked after at the time when he/she is admitted to the school.

-- Those specifically seeking a Church school using the following criteria:
+5. Those specifically seeking a Church school using the following criteria:

-- Those children of regular worshipping members of the Church of England
+a) Those children of regular worshipping members of the Church of England

-- Those children whose parents/carers, if not worshipping members of a Christian Church, nevertheless wish their child to attend a Church of England Voluntary Aided School because of its specifically religious emphasis.
+c) Those children whose parents/carers, if not worshipping members of a Christian Church, nevertheless wish their child to attend a Church of England Voluntary Aided School because of its specifically religious emphasis.

-- Families living closest to the school on the day of the closing date for receipt of parental preferences.
+6. Families living closest to the school on the day of the closing date for receipt of parental preferences.
 Distance is measured by ‘as the crow flies’ distance on the Ordnance Survey map.

 Note: in the event of oversubscription within one of the above criteria, proximity, as defined above, shall be used as the determining factor.

 In line with present County Policy, when parents/carers register their under-fives it is on the understanding that no firm offer of a place is made until expected numbers for the appropriate year are known.

-For information the L.E.A’s first admissions timetable is:
+For information the L.E.A.’s first admissions timetable is:

 ● April – Offers made to parents/carers by L.E.A.

 ● June – Appeal hearings commence.